javascript-2020/https-quick/README.md

 <h4>quick.url.file(url,file,insert)</h4>

-assigns a file to be served when the given url is accessed, if the insert parameter is given ( see above ), the file is converted to text and a search and replace is performed on the text
+assigns a file to be served when the given url is accessed, if the insert parameter is given ( see above ), the file is converted to text and search and replace is performed on the text
 <br>

 <pre>

       var quick   = require('https-quick').quickh();

-      quick.url.file('/index.html','static/index.html');
+      <b>quick.url.file('/index.html','static/index.html');</b>

 </pre>
 <br>